-local is a new collective of established Landscape Architects with a commitment to advancing our experience and respect of our surroundings through collaboration and creativity.
+local is a collective of established Landscape Architects with a commitment to advancing our experience and respect of our surroundings through collaboration and creativity.
 Together with a network of like-minded specialists we respond to local needs with bespoke design teams conceived around unique project requirements.
 Our vision proposes an innovative way of working that nimbly responds to the individual needs of our clients, communities and environment.
 We work collectively to enable meaningful designs that strive to be a universal benchmark while remaining local.

 Mark is a registered member of the New Zealand Institute of Landscape Architects and studied landscape architecture, ecology and resource management at Lincoln University in Canterbury, before moving to Melbourne and then London to work on a range of public and private realm projects.
 Since starting his own practice in Wellington 14 years ago, Mark has established himself as one of New Zealand’s foremost garden designers and his award winning work is regularly featured in books and magazines.
-Mark also has advanced skills in large scale master planning, spatial and circulation design, recreation and playground design, ecological and water sensitive design as well as landscape and visual effect mitigation.
-From early childhood education to retirement and healthcare, civic and cultural design, public realm and community spaces, Mark’s focus is on fostering connections between client, communities, consultant teams and the unique characteristics of each site to produce, sensitive, sustainable and simple landscape solutions.
+Through his work on over 60 school projects, including 20 in Christchurch as part of its earthquake recovery program, Mark has developed a special interest in educational and playground design.
+Mark also has a special interest in tikanga maori and culturally specific design projects as well as advanced skills in large scale master planning, social housing design, retirement and healthcare design, ecological and water sensitive design as well as landscape and visual effect mitigation.